AdaCore/spark2014/docs/lrm/source/subprograms.rst

   refinment is visible at the point of G2, each direct or indirect constituent thereof is an Output-mode item of G2.

-[TBD: The rules as stated correctly handle interactions with Part_Of;
-is there any need to mention/discuss this case here?]

 A Depends or Depends'Class aspect specification D2 is said to be a *valid overriding* of another such specification, D1, if the set of dependencies of D2 is a subset of the dependencies of D1 or, in the